Part 5: Best Investing Method Series-How to Buy Low and Sell High

 “All of us would be better investors if we just made fewer decisions.”

 Welcome to Part 5, the final article in the Best Investing Method Series.
-The goal of this series is to show how simple smart investing is.
-The diversification strategy with asset classes is the closest approach the investor has to a “sure thing”.
-Not because you will never lose money, everyone loses money once in awhile, it is inevitable; you lose either to inflation (the same amount of dollars buys fewer goods and services) or to a drop in the investment markets.
+The goal of this series is to show how to invest – simply.
+Setting up a lazy portfolio of index funds from diverse asset classes is the closest approach you have to a “sure thing”.
+Not because you will never lose money, everyone loses money once in awhile, but because you will minimize losses and maximize gains.
+Learn dollar cost averaging and put your investing on auto-pilot.

 Research shows that it is exceedingly difficult to beat the returns of the overall market long term.
 It is also quite unlikely you can time the market and get in at the absolute bottom and out at the top.
 A Vanguard study found that the more an investor jumps in and out of the market, the lower their overall returns.

-Is Timing the Market the Way to Boost Returns?
+Is Market Timing the Way to Boost Returns?

 Timing the market seems like the way to go.
 Buy in at the bottom and sell at the top, right?
 Certainly, this is preferable, but impossible.
 The perfect market timer will definitely beat the market returns according to Bodie, Kane, and Marcus’ classic Investments text, beating the 9.57 percent average stock return (1926-2009) by 6.7 percent for an annual return of 16.27 percent.